ellamcknight/Biofouling_research/README.md

 This figure shows a stacked plot showing raw data of species percentage cover across individual panels.
 Native (grey) and non-native (red) species identified at (a) Millbay and (b) Queen Anne’s Battery over the 2-year sampling period.
 It should be noted that _Ciona spp_ was calculated as native for this figure.

-Next I reduced the number of replications.
-Currently, there are multiple panels.
-I grouped across the panel ladders and summed the scaled abundance.
+Next, I reduced the number of replications.
+Currently, there are multiple panels across the grids (grid is a ladder structure that held 6 panels each, there were 5 grids).
+I grouped them according to grids and then summed the scaled percentage cover.
 This gave me 5 replicates per time point.
-Then with the species categorised, I grouped according the native/NNS status.
+Then with the species categorised, they were grouped according to the native/NNS status.
 With these data I created a figure showing the change of scaled cover per native vs NNS over time.

 ![alt text](https://github.com/ellamcknight/Biofouling_research/blob/main/Images/Native_NNS_scaled.png?raw=true)

 The figure above shows the scaled species cover averaged for all native (grey) and non-native (red) species, a) Millbay Marina and, b) Queens Anne's Battery Marina.
 Shaded area shows 95% confidence intervals. _Ciona spp_ was removed for this figure to show only the identifiable species status.

-Next I looked at the dominant species: _Ascidiella aspersa_, _Ciona spp_, _Watersipora subatra_, _Tricellaria inopinata_.
+Next, I looked at the dominant species: _Ascidiella aspersa_, _Ciona spp_, _Watersipora subatra_, _Tricellaria inopinata_.
 Here I looked at the percentage cover over time.
 I also added the sampling points; the dates at which the photographs were taken.

 ![alt text](https://github.com/ellamcknight/Biofouling_research/blob/main/Images/Dominant%20species.png?raw=true)